TheCarsonWest/nerd-emoji/APCHEM/Endothermic.md

 # [[Thermodynamics]]

-# Endothermic
+## Endothermic

-An endothermic process is one that absorbs heat from its surroundings.
-The system's enthalpy increases (ΔH > 0).
-Examples include melting ice, evaporating water, and many chemical reactions.
-The surroundings become cooler as heat is absorbed by the system.
+An endothermic process is a process that absorbs heat from its surroundings.
+The temperature of the surroundings decreases as the system absorbs heat.  ΔH is positive for an endothermic process.
+Examples include melting ice and photosynthesis.

 # [[Thermodynamics]]